ryxu-xo/lavacore/PROJECT_OVERVIEW.md

-# Lava.ts - Project Overview
+# lavaflow - Project Overview

 ## 🎯 Project Summary

-**Lava.ts** is a professional-grade, TypeScript-first Lavalink v4 client library for Node.js.
+**lavaflow** is a professional-grade, TypeScript-first Lavalink v4 client library for Node.js.
 It provides a feature-rich, stable, and developer-friendly interface for integrating Lavalink audio streaming into Discord bots and other applications.

 ## 📁 Complete Project Structure

 ```
-lava.ts/
+lavaflow/
 ├── src/
 │   ├── index.ts                      # Main entry point with all exports
 │   ├── manager/